 4. Bring a reusable water bottle.

 It’s time to kick that plastic bottle/single-use coffee cup habit and carry a reusable bottle or mug.
 Ask your favorite coffee shop to fill your reusable to-go mug and you might even get a discount.
+You can also reusable bottles for all your favorite beverages!

 5. Say “no” to balloons.